Executive Search in Canada’s Renewable Energy & Infrastructure

 Regional Hubs Driving Canada’s Energy Future

-• Ontario: Innovation in grid modernization and nuclear advancement.
+• Ontario: Innovation in grid modernisation and nuclear advancement.

 • Quebec: Global leader in hydroelectric power and emerging hydrogen economy.